redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_onboarding.md

 > variable in the `Makefile` and include only versions supported by an operator.

 The Makefile will execute following steps:

  - Download dependencies needed for the migration (opm, fbc-onboarding CLI)
  - Fetch a list of currently supported OCP catalogs
  - Transform existing catalogs into a basic template
- - Generate a composite template for an operator
  - Generate an FBC catalog for a given operator
  - Update operator ci.yaml config